criteo/openapi-comparator/README.md

 ### 1.0
 - Made breaking changes to support that additive changes are allowed by default
-- Severity now includes a Breaking severity so that regardless of strict mode the original severity can be identified
 - Compare now returns a Change level that reflects the result or all found changes.
-This takes into account the strict mode, and version number if strict is set to null.
-Strict now defaults to true.
-  - When strict mode is null and a major or minor version change has occured breaking changes result in warnings and not errors
+- Removed strict mode.
+  - When not in strict mode there were very few errors in previous versions
+  - A major version update in the spec is now considered an Breaking rule in that your API can intentionally change.
 - Combined the Parsing Errors with the Comparsion Messages
-- A code will now always uniquely identify the message severity
+- On the message itself a code will now always uniquely identify the message severity
+  - Severity now includes a Breaking severity
-- Split up several Code so that they are easier to identify
+- Split up several Code so that they are easier to identify and customize
   - ConstrantIsStronger
     - ResponseConstraintIsStronger
     - EnumConstrantIsStronger